MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ne-dispmprt-_dxgk_framebuffer_state.md

 ## -remarks

 FrameBufferStateUnknown will be reported if the frame buffer state is undefined, or if the frame buffer has been initialized but may have been changed by the Basic Display Driver.
-The other two states should only be reported if that state is reliable.</p>
+The other two states should only be reported if that state is reliable.